subugoe/typo3-find/Documentation/Manual/Readme.rst

-SolrFrontend
+Find
 ======

-Solr Client for foreign indexes.
+An Interface for Solr Indexes.